 Examples of George’s environmental law work include the following:

-- Manchester Ship Canal Company Ltd v United Utilities Water Ltd (Supreme Court, 2023) – George acted for the Manchester Ship Canal in a very high-profile appeal concerning the availability or otherwise of private law nuisance claims in respect of discharges of sewage into watercourses.
-The case was one of The Lawyer’s Top 10 appeals for 2023, and the judgment of the Supreme Court is awaited.
+- Manchester Ship Canal Company Ltd v United Utilities Water Ltd [2024] UKSC 22, [2024] 3 WLR 356 – George acted for the Manchester Ship Canal in a very high-profile Supreme Court appeal concerning the availability of private law nuisance claims in respect of discharges of sewage into watercourses.
+The case was one of The Lawyer’s Top 10 appeals for 2023.

 - The Bille and Ogale Group Litigation (High Court, ongoing) – George is acting for thousands of claimants against Shell, in claims arising out of pollution from oil installations in Nigeria.
 George previously acted in an appeal to the Supreme Court on a jurisdictional issue in the same litigation: Okpabi v Royal Dutch Shell plc [2021] UKSC 3, [2021] 1 WLR 1294.